Program & Teacher Workshop Registration is open as of August 15, 2023 at 8:00 AM EST.

-Register for a teacher workshop when registering for your 2022-2023 Education Program here.
+Register for a teacher workshop when registering for your 2023 - 2024 School Year Programs, when registering by using the link above.
 Simply select a workshop date when registering, and a member of the education team will reach out to confirm your program and workshop registration.

 Teacher Workshop Dates

 Teacher workshop & program registration is available as of August 15, 2023 at 8:00 EST

 Royal Palm Day and Shark Valley Tram Program Teacher Workshop Dates